Campus Map

 Study the normal developmental process of communication as well as disorders that can interrupt that process while preparing to enter an exciting career helping people.

-A bachelor's degree in Speech Language Disabilities or in Speech and Hearing Science prepares you for graduate study for a highly rewarding career in an allied health profession.
-Either major will prepare you for advanced study to become a speech language pathologist or an audiologist.
+A bachelor's degree in Speech and Language Disabilities or in Speech and Hearing prepares you for graduate study and a rewarding career in an allied health profession.
+Either major will prepare you for advanced study to become a speech-language pathologist or an audiologist.
 Speech-Language Pathology and Audiology are among the fastest-growing professions in the United States.

 "I love my professors, they are so supportive.
 It's like having a mom and dad helping answer every question and being there for you with every step we need to take."